GenesisEducationKyiv/software-engineering-school-5-0-yaroslavrozhkov/README.md

    Rename `.env.example` to `.env` and fill in the required values.

-   ⚠️ *For security reasons, credentials are not provided here.
-   If you need them to check the local deployment, feel free to email me at [rozhkovj@gmail.com](mailto:rozhkovj@gmail.com).*

 3. **Run the application using Docker Compose**

    From the root directory: